 [Section 1 inserted by No. 119 of 1984 s.
 3.]

-2. Interpretation
+2. Terms used in this Act

 (1) In this Act, unless the contrary intention appears —

-“artesian well” means a well, including all associated works, from which water flows, or has flowed, naturally to the surface;
+artesian well means a well, including all associated works, from which water flows, or has flowed, naturally to the surface;

-“bed”, with reference to any watercourse or wetland, means the land over which normally flows, or which is normally covered by, the water thereof, whether permanently or intermittently, but does not include land from time to time temporarily covered by the flood waters of such watercourse or wetland and abutting on or adjacent to such bed;
+bed, with reference to any watercourse or wetland, means the land over which normally flows, or which is normally covered by, the water thereof, whether permanently or intermittently, but does not include land from time to time temporarily covered by the flood waters of such watercourse or wetland and abutting on or adjacent to such bed;

-“CEO” means the chief executive officer of the Department;
+CEO means the chief executive officer of the Department;

-“Corporation” means the Water Corporation established by section 4 of the Water Corporation Act 1995;
+Corporation means the Water Corporation established by section 4 of the Water Corporation Act 1995;

-“Crown land” means land vested in Her Majesty which is not for the time being dedicated to any public purpose, or subject to any grant, lease, licence, contract, or engagement made by or on behalf of Her Majesty;
+Crown land means land vested in Her Majesty which is not for the time being dedicated to any public purpose, or subject to any grant, lease, licence, contract, or engagement made by or on behalf of Her Majesty;

-“degradation”, in respect of water, includes the sensible diminishing of the quality or quantity of that water;
+degradation, in respect of water, includes the sensible diminishing of the quality or quantity of that water;

-“Department” means the department of the Public Service principally assisting in the administration of this Act;
+Department means the department of the Public Service principally assisting in the administration of this Act;

-“district” means an Irrigation District or “irrigation district” constituted under this Act;
+district means an Irrigation District or “irrigation district” constituted under this Act;

-“former Authority” means the Water Authority of Western Australia under the Water Authority Act 1984 2 before the commencement of Part 2 of the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 3;
+former Authority means the Water Authority of Western Australia under the Water Authority Act 1984 2 before the commencement of Part 2 of the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995 3;

-“former Minister” means a Minister administering this Act before, pursuant to the Water Authority Act 1984 2, the former Authority became charged with the administration of functions under this Act, whether in his capacity as a Minister of the Crown or as (pursuant to section 2 of the Water Supply, Sewerage, and Drainage Act 1912 as read with this Act) a body corporate;
+former Minister means a Minister administering this Act before, pursuant to the Water Authority Act 1984 2, the former Authority became charged with the administration of functions under this Act, whether in his capacity as a Minister of the Crown or as (pursuant to section 2 of the Water Supply, Sewerage, and Drainage Act 1912 4 as read with this Act) a body corporate;

-“irrigation charge”, in relation to land, means a water charge in respect of that land relating to the provision of irrigation under this Act;
+irrigation charge, in relation to land, means a water charge in respect of that land relating to the provision of irrigation under this Act;

-“local by-laws” means local by-laws made under section 26L;
+local by-laws means local by-laws made under section 26L;

-“non-artesian well” means a well, including all associated works, from which water does not flow, and has not flowed, naturally to the surface, but has to be raised, or has been raised, by pumping or other artificial means;
+non-artesian well means a well, including all associated works, from which water does not flow, and has not flowed, naturally to the surface, but has to be raised, or has been raised, by pumping or other artificial means;

-“officer”, in relation to the Corporation, means a member of the staff of the Corporation engaged under section 15 of the Water Corporation Act 1995;
+officer, in relation to the Corporation, means a member of the staff of the Corporation engaged under section 15 of the Water Corporation Act 1995;

-“prescribed” means prescribed under the Water Agencies (Powers) Act 1984 for the purposes of this Act or that Act, as the case requires;
+prescribed means prescribed under the Water Agencies (Powers) Act 1984 for the purposes of this Act or that Act, as the case requires;

-“spring” means a spring of water naturally rising to and flowing over the surface of land, but does not include the discharge of underground water directly into a watercourse, wetland, reservoir or other body of water;
+spring means a spring of water naturally rising to and flowing over the surface of land, but does not include the discharge of underground water directly into a watercourse, wetland, reservoir or other body of water;

-“take”, in relation to water, means to remove water from, or reduce the flow of water in, a watercourse, wetland or underground water source, including by —
+take, in relation to water, means to remove water from, or reduce the flow of water in, a watercourse, wetland or underground water source, including by —

 (a) pumping or siphoning water;